ajoslin103/schematic/.serena/memories/project_purpose.md

 # Project Purpose

-IndoorJS is a JavaScript library for creating canvas-based indoor maps.
+Schematic is a JavaScript library for creating canvas-based indoor maps.
 It enables developers to build interactive floor plans and indoor navigation systems using HTML5 Canvas.

 ## Key Features
 - Grid, axis, polar and cartesian coordinate systems